tumaer/SciML/_sources/lecture/rnn.md

 p(y_{1:T}|x) = \sum_{h_{1:T}} p(y_{1:T}, h_{1:T} | x) = \sum_{h_{1:T}} \prod^{T}_{t=1} p(y_{t}|h_{t})p(h_{t}|h_{t-1}, y_{t-1}, x).
 $$ (vec2seq_model)

-Just like a Runge-Kutta scheme, this model requires the seeding with an initial hidden state distribution.
+Just like a Runge-Kutta scheme, this model requires seeding with an initial hidden state distribution.
 This distribution has to be predetermined and is most often deterministic.
 The computation of the hidden state is then presumed to be

 $$
 p(h_{t}|h_{t-1}, y_{t-1}, x) = \mathbb{I}(h_{t}=f(h_{t-1}, y_{t-1}, x))